Find Out Easy Ways to Decorate for the Seasons

 I love it, too.

-Another idea is a fuzzy fur blanket in the dark grey to give that soft cuddly scrumptious feel like no other.
+Another idea is a fuzzy fur blanket in dark grey to give that soft cuddly scrumptious feel like no other.

-I found a similar blanket on Amazon, here.
+I found a similar blanket on Amazon here.

 4. Pillows